NERD Summit 2023

 - What I love and hate about my work

 - How I got into mentoring and how you can too

 - I was in a rut, this is how I got out

 - My experience as a person of color in the tech world

 - My experience as a woman in the tech world

 - This is how I learn

-A training is a longer interactive session, generally involving hands-on participation by attendees.
+A training is a longer interactive session -- longer than the standard 45 minute session -- generally involving hands-on participation by attendees.
 Listed below are some possible training ideas.
 Normally a training would either be half day (3 hours) or full day (5-6 hours), but a 2 hour training would be fine as well.

 - Getting started with Raspberry Pi using projects.raspberrypi.org.

 - Introduction to Game Development with Unity with www.udemy.com